24 Feb 2023

 Inpatient or residential rehab offers several benefits to individuals who require medical or therapeutic intervention, especially for those who have a more severe medical condition or who have limited support in their home and community.
 Some of the benefits of inpatient or residential rehab include:

-• Medical monitoring: Inpatient or residential rehab provides continuous medical monitoring, which can help identify and address any medical issues as they arise, and ensure that patients receive the care they need to make a full recovery.
+- Medical monitoring: Inpatient or residential rehab provides continuous medical monitoring, which can help identify and address any medical issues as they arise, and ensure that patients receive the care they need to make a full recovery.
+If the individual is physically dependent on a substance this can be removed with a detox arranged by the facility.
 It is important to note that inpatient or residential rehab is typically more expensive than outpatient rehab, and patients may need to pay for room and board and other associated costs of staying in a medical facility.
 However, for individuals who need a high level of support and who require a more intensive and comprehensive rehabilitation program, inpatient or residential rehab can be an effective and life-changing option.

 The benefits of outpatient rehab

-• Cost-effectiveness: Outpatient rehab is typically less expensive than inpatient rehab, as patients do not need to pay for room and board and other associated costs of staying in a medical facility.
+- Cost-effectiveness: Outpatient rehab is typically less expensive than inpatient rehab, as patients do not need to pay for room and board and other associated costs of staying in a medical facility.
+Depending on the individuals physical and mental situation a detox at home if necessary can be organised as part of their treatment.

 How long does rehab last?